ydb-platform/ydb/ydb/docs/en/core/devops/manual/initial-deployment.md

 {% note warning %}

-After executing the command, the data on the disk will be erased.
+After executing this command, data on the disk will be erased.

 {% endnote %}